katzwebservices/Gravity-Forms-Directory/trunk/readme.txt

 = 3.5.4.5 (March 21, 2014) =
 * Fixed: View entry issue when website has too many users caused by entry creator change select box.
 If more than 300 users, show only administrators.
 * Fixed: Undefined variable notice (line 2606)
+* Added filter to convert the post_title field in a link to the post itself

 = 3.5.4.3 (March 10, 2014) =
 * IMPORTANT SECURITY UPDATE - security hole patched. __Update as soon as possible.__ (Thanks, BMoskovits)